What Is a Birth Injury?

 - Infant meningitis: This life-threatening condition is passed from the mother to the unborn child through a group B strep infection that may cause brain damage, leading to cerebral palsy or death.

 - Maternal infections: Untreated maternal infections can cause diseases that trigger inflammation in the baby’s brain.
-This can lead to cerebral palsy or other complications.
+This can result in cerebral palsy or other complications.

 Other Conditions Linked With Newborn Birth Injuries